Parks and Recreation

 The Recreation Department is an offshoot of the Parks Department.
 Mike Poe is the Director of the Recreation Department, which provides summer programming in Forsyth Park for elementary to middle-school aged children and generally operates for eight weeks during the summer.

 The Village’s primary and largest park is Forsyth Park, covering 75 acres and located off West Weaver Road.
-It is the home of two pavilions, (with grills, picnic tables and electricity if needed), play structures, a sand volleyball court, three tennis courts, and four softball/baseball fields.
+It is the home of two pavilions, (with grills, picnic tables and electricity if needed), play structures, an 18-hole disc golf course, a sand volleyball court, three tennis courts, and four softball/baseball fields.
 Forsyth Park has four separate off-street parking areas, wooded and open bike path areas and walking trails, two fishing ponds and a wildlife observation stand.
 The park features wooded areas along with spacious areas of open field.
-The park is ADA accessible, and contains public restrooms, rest stop benches and water fountains.
+The park is ADA accessible and contains public restrooms, rest stop benches, and water fountains.

 Summer Park hours are from 7:00 am to 10:00 pm.